axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

 1. **Create Azure Artifact Signing resources**

-    Create an Artifact Signing account, complete identity validation, and create a certificate profile.
+    Follow Azure's [Artifact Signing quickstart](https://learn.microsoft.com/en-us/azure/artifact-signing/quickstart) to create an Artifact Signing account, complete identity validation, and create a certificate profile.
 For real releases, use a Public Trust profile.
 For testing, use a Public Trust Test profile.

 2. **Grant signing permissions**

     The identity used by CI must have the `Artifact Signing Certificate Profile Signer` role on the certificate profile or signing account.

-3. **Add the Azure identity configuration to GitHub**
+3. **Add the Azure identity configuration to [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)**

     - `AZURE_CLIENT_ID`: the client id of the app registration used for GitHub OIDC
     - `AZURE_TENANT_ID`: the Azure tenant id